How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Installing our first nuc

-Bee packages are the least expensive option and overwintered nucs are most expensive.
-Here’s our survey of recent prices from online sellers.
+Bee packages are your least expensive option, and overwintered nucs are the most expensive.
+Below is our survey of recent prices from online sellers.
 Costs and availability vary widely depending on the supplier and time of year.

 How Much Do Bees Cost?

-The average cost of a bee package is $174.
-Spring nucs average about $202 while overwintered nucs are closer to $250.
-Prices vary quite a bit based on location and whether you pick up or ship your bees.
+The cost of bees varies quite a bit based on location and whether you pick up or ship your bees.

 Here’s our summary survey of how much honey bees cost from online sellers: